-What’s the Difference Between Buffers and Polishers?
+What’s the Difference Between a Buffer and a Polisher?

 The way that the pad rotates around the motor is what makes them different.
 Choosing the right machine, polishing pads and liquids helps professional car detailers and enthusiasts get the paint correction results they want.

 Orbital buffers move in a completely different way, almost eliminating the risk of swirl marks and paint burn.
 Also called dual action polishers, they orbit in a random pattern while vibrating at the same time.
-Random orbital polishers are much easier to use and even beginners can remove swirls without much practice.
+Random orbital buffers are much easier to use and even beginners can remove swirls without much practice.

 Top brands include Rupes Bigfoot Mark III, Griot's Garage BOSS and Meguiar's MT300.
 Because DA polishers are so user friendly, they work great as random orbital sanders, too!